Math Teaching Courses

 Math 103A - Observation and Participation in Mathematics Instruction

 Math 103 is a 2-unit seminar course designed to expose students to current issues in secondary mathematics education.
 Students will observe a variety of instruction in a variety of middle and high school classrooms and complete readings of relevant mathematics education research.
 Students will discuss these observations and readings in seminar.
-Not offered for 2016-17.
-Please check with math department for 2017-18 offerings.
+Not offered currently.
+Please check with math department for future offerings.

 Math 105 ABC - Mathematics and Pedagogy for Teaching Secondary School Mathematics